Network-Rail-Business-Systems/financial-calendar/readme.md

 * PHP ^8
 * Nesbot/Carbon ^2

-You may include the library in your project using: `composer required networkrailbusinesssystems/financial-calendar`.
+You may include the library in your project using: `composer require networkrailbusinesssystems/financial-calendar`.

 ## Usage
 The Financial Calendar class may be directly included or called through the Laravel service provider.